ACS-lessgo/Vercel-Deployment/src/assets/MyInfo.md

 # File Comparison Tool

-A web-based application designed for seamless file comparison and content validation.
+A web application for file comparison.
 This tool simplifies the process of identifying differences between two files, such as XLF or plain text, and provides an easy-to-use interface for users.

 ## Features